oauth-wg/oauth-sd-jwt-vc/draft-ietf-oauth-sd-jwt-vc.md

 - `logo`: An object containing information about the logo to be displayed for the type, as described in (#logo-metadata).
 This property is OPTIONAL.
-- `background_color`: A CSS color value for the background of the credential.
+- `background_color`: An RGB color value as defined in [@!W3C.CSS-COLOR] for the background of the credential.
   This property is OPTIONAL.
-- `text_color`: A CSS color value for the text of the credential.
+- `text_color`: An RGB color value as defined in [@!W3C.CSS-COLOR] value for the text of the credential.
 This property is OPTIONAL.

 #### Logo Metadata {#logo-metadata}